Hatchback

-A hatchback is a car body configuration with a rear door that swings upward to provide access to a cargo area.
-Hatchbacks may feature fold-down second row seating, where the interior can be reconfigured to prioritize passenger or cargo volume.
-Hatchbacks may feature two- or three-box design.
+A hatchback is a car body configuration with a rear door that swings upward to provide access to the main interior of the car as a cargo area rather than just to a separated trunk.
+Hatchbacks may feature fold-down second-row seating, where the interior can be reconfigured to prioritize passenger or cargo volume.

 While early examples of the body configuration can be traced to the 1930s, the Merriam-Webster dictionary dates the term itself to 1970.
 The hatchback body style has been marketed worldwide on cars ranging in size from superminis to small family cars, as well as executive cars and some sports cars.
-They are a primary component on a sport utility vehicle.
+They are a primary component of sport utility vehicles.

 Characteristics

 The distinguishing feature of a hatchback is a rear door that opens upwards and is hinged at roof level (as opposed to the boot/trunk lid of a saloon/sedan, which is hinged below the rear window).
 Most hatchbacks use a two-box design body style, where the cargo area (trunk/boot) and passenger areas are a single volume.
 The rear seats can often be folded down to increase the available cargo area.
 Hatchbacks may have a removable rigid parcel shelf, or flexible roll-up tonneau cover to cover the cargo space behind the rear seats.